-It is important to note that the lessor owns the property upon expiration of a lease; hence the lessor has claim to the asset's residual value.
-Superficially, it would appear that if residual values are expected to be large, owning would have an advantage over leasing.
-However, this apparent advantage does not hold up.
-If expected residual values are large-as they may be under inflation for certain types of equipment and also if real estate is involved-competition between leasing companies and other financing sources, as well as competition among leasing companies themselves, will force leasing rates down to the point where potential residual values are fully recognized in the lease contract.
+values are large-as they may be under inflation for certain types of equipment and also if real estate is involved-then competition between leasing companies and other financing sources, as well as competition among leasing companies themselves, will force leasing rates down to the point where potential residual values are fully recognized in the lease contract.
 Thus, the existence of large residual values is not likely to result in materially higher costs for leasing.